heroku/heroku-symbol/README.md

 ## Implementation

-What is included is a copy of the original `heroku config` commmand implementation, with the minor addition of including the `symbolize=true` parameter:
+What is included is a copy of the original `heroku config` commmand implementation, with the minor addition of including the `symbolic=true` parameter:

 ```ruby
       vars = if options[:shell]